CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 * Integrated Development Environment for R
 * Nice combination of GUI and CLI
 * Free and commercial version
-* 4 main windows, tabs, etc
+* 4 main panes and multiple tabs
 * Version control: Git and VPN
 * Debugging
 * Documentation: R Markdown